 - Once you’ve rinsed out the shampoo, put in some deep conditioner and allow it to sit for at least five minutes to hydrate and help loosen the hair.

 - Rinse out some of the conditioner, allowing water to continue running with some conditioner remaining in the hair.

 - Use a detangling brush, starting from the bottom of the matted hair and working your way up.
 Section off the matted hair and hold it at the top to avoid any pulling as you brush through it.
-The combination of running water and conditioner helps prevent pulling and tugging and allows the matted hair to move more freely.
+The combination of running water and deep conditioners helps prevent pulling and tugging and allows the matted hair to move more freely.
 You can also use a wet brush to do this.

-This process can take quite some time, depending on how severely matted your hair is and how much conditioner you need to use during the process.
+This process to detangle matted hair can take quite some time, depending on how severely matted your hair is and how much conditioner you need to use during the process.
 After you’ve got the mats out of the hair, you should treat the hair with a deep conditioner to help hydrate it and prevent further matting issues.

 The Best Ways to Get Matted Hair Untangled

 Ultimately, you’ll have the most luck with unmatting tangled hair by using conditioning treatments.
 As noted above, conditioner plays a key role in both the quick and painless ways to unmat hair.
 You may also choose to use hair oils to help hydrate the hair and make it easier to detangle.